greenstatic/openspa/README.md

 # OpenSPA
 OpenSPA: An open and extensible Single Packet Authorization (SPA) implementation of the [OpenSPA Protocol](./docs/protocol.md).

-**This software is under heavy development.
+**This software is under heavy development (2021).
 No guarantees are made that it will remain backwards compatible in it's current form.
 We WILL break it during development.
 You have been warned.**
 Don't worry, we are always happy to get contributors.
 If you are interesting do get in touch: hello[at]openspa[dot]org.